mkvenkit/ppp/README.md

 # Python Playground Plus

-Python Playground Plus: Exploratory Python projects in the spirit of the book Python Playground by Mahesh Venkitachalam.
+Exploratory Python projects in the spirit of the book **Python Playground** by *Mahesh Venkitachalam*.

 ![cover](cover.png)